kortina/vscode-markdown-notes/README.md

 ### FAQ

 - "Autocomplete / Intellisense is not working - why?"
   - Quick suggestions are not enabled by default in Markdown, so you have to manually `triggerSuggest` OR put this in settings.json:
   ```
   "[markdown]": {
      "editor.quickSuggestions": true
+     // If you turn this on and DO NOT want suggestions
+     // for non-wiki-link, non-tag words,
+     // You may also want to add this setting:
+     // "editor.wordBasedSuggestions": false,
   }
   ```
 - "New note is not working - why?"